hyphacoop/two.compost.digital/content/pieces/uncivilizing-digital-territories/index.md

 It’s tempting to think that it’s always been like this: One culture to control them all.
 But it’s taken thousands of years of colonization for civilizations to develop themselves into this global coercion machine.

-Author Derrick Jensen defines civilization as a culture that both leads to and emerges from the growth of cities, with "cities'' defined as "people living more or less permanently in one place in densities high enough to require the routine importation of food and other necessities of life".
-This need for civilizations to import ever more resources, he argues, stems from their overexploitation and diminution of their own local resources.
-Therefore, civilizations inherently adopt imperialist and expansionist policies and, to maintain these highly militarized, hierarchically structured, and coercion-based cultures and lifestyles.{{< footnote "1" >}}
+Some argue that the need for civilizations to import ever more resources stems from their overexploitation and diminution of their own local resources.
+Therefore, civilizations adopt imperialist and expansionist policies and, to maintain these highly militarized, hierarchically structured, and coercion-based cultures and lifestyles.

 It sure seems that we’re at the peak of it—power is more concentrated than ever, and the symptom is the collapse we are experiencing today.
 Due to the near ubiquity of this oppressive culture, we have almost no choice to operate outside of it.